300: Rise of an Empire

-300: Rise of an Empire is a 2014 American epic historical action film directed by Noam Murro from a screenplay by Zack Snyder and Kurt Johnstad, based on the then-unpublished comic book limited series Xerxes by Frank Miller.
+300: Rise of an Empire is a 2014 American epic historical action film directed by Noam Murro from a screenplay by Zack Snyder and Kurt Johnstad, based on the comic book limited series Xerxes by Frank Miller.
 A sequel to 300 (2006), it takes place before, during, and after the main events of that film, and is a fictionalized retelling of the Battle of Artemisium and the Battle of Salamis in the Greco-Persian Wars.
 The cast includes Lena Headey, Peter Mensah, David Wenham, Andrew Tiernan, Andrew Pleavin, and Rodrigo Santoro reprising their roles from the first film, alongside Sullivan Stapleton, Eva Green, Hans Matheson, and Callan Mulvey.

 300: Rise of an Empire was released theatrically on March 7, 2014, by Warner Bros.
 Pictures.
 It received mixed reviews, with critics praising the action sequences, music, cinematography, visual effects and Green's performance but criticizing the story, Stapleton's performance, and overstylized gore.
 The film was a box-office success, grossing $337 million worldwide from a $110 million budget.

 Plot

 Queen Gorgo of Sparta narrates about the Battle of Marathon, in which King Darius of Persia was killed by Themistocles of Athens.
 Darius's son, Xerxes, witnesses his father's death and is advised to never wage war against the Greeks.
-Darius's naval commander, Artemisia, persuades Xerxes to become a god and sends Xerxes on a journey through the desert.
+Darius's naval commander, Artemisia, persuades Xerxes to become a god and sends him on a journey through the desert.
 Xerxes reaches a cave and bathes in an otherworldly liquid, emerging as a "God-King".
 He returns to Persia and declares war on Greece to avenge his father.

 As Xerxes' forces advance towards Thermopylae, Themistocles meets with the council and convinces them to provide him with a fleet to engage the Persians at sea.
 Themistocles travels to Sparta to ask King Leonidas for help but is informed by Dilios that Leonidas is consulting the Oracle, and Gorgo is reluctant to side with Athens.
 Themistocles reunites with his old friend Scyllias, who infiltrated the Persian troops, and reveals Artemisia was born Greek but defected to Persia after her family was murdered by Greek hoplites.
 A Persian emissary took her in and trained her, and she eventually rose to become a naval commander.
 Themistocles also learns that Leonidas has marched to fight the Persians with only 300 men.

 Themistocles leads his fleet of fifty warships and several thousand men, which include Scyllias, Scyllias's son Calisto, and Themistocles' right-hand man Aeschylus to the Aegean Sea, starting the Battle of Artemisium.
 They ram their ships into the Persian ships and attack them before retreating.
 The following day, the Greeks feign a retreat and lead the Persian ships into a crevice, where they become stuck.
 The Greeks attack the Persian ships from the cliffs above.
-Impressed with Themistocles, Artemisia brings him onto her ship and attempts to seduce him to the Persian side as her second-in-command, but he refuses her offer.
+Impressed with Themistocles, Artemisia brings him onto her ship and attempts to seduce him to rally the Persian side as her second-in-command, but he refuses her offer.